AvolitesLtd/TitanManual/docs/running-the-show/using-multiple-on-screen-workspaces.md

 ---
 id: using-multiple-on-screen-workspaces
-title: Using multiple on⁃screen workspaces
+title: Using workspaces to store screen layouts
-sidebar_label: Using multiple on⁃screen workspaces
+sidebar_label: Using workspaces to store screen layouts
 ---

 import Keys from '@site/src/components/key.ts';